minireference/noBSstats/README.md

 # noBSstatsnotebooks
-Hands-on tutorials, exercises, and projects to accompany the No Bullshit Guide to Statistics.
+Hands-on tutorials, exercises, and projects to accompany the **No Bullshit Guide to Statistics**.

-Motivation: reading about data stuff is not enough... learners need to play with data.
+Motivation: reading about stats is not enough... learners need to play with stats and do real-world data analysis.
 This is what this repo is about.

 ### Data